Using plastic overseas? Always PAY IN EUROS (even if it says 0% commission)

-Update 18 July 2017: Martin wrote this blog back in 2013 and all the logic is still correct, nothing has changed.
+Update 14 August 2018: Martin wrote this blog back in 2013 but while the rates have changed, all the logic is still correct.

 I couldn’t believe my ears.
 While filming in southern Spain for the new series of my show, the producer told me he’d found a cash machine offering 0% commission if you chose to withdraw in pounds.
 In theory, that’d mean PERFECT exchange rates.

 I checked, and indeed the screen said just that.
 Yet I smelt a rat.
 However before we get into that, let me just give you the crucial definitions: